tuohybuoy/BI_Guardrails_Project/README.md

 ![Effect Size Color Scale](common/images/Effect_Size_Scale.png)

 7) View the results.
 The darker orange a group is, the less likely it is to award the selected grades than other groups in the chart.
 Blue indicates higher likelihood of awarding the selected grades.
+White ("NA") indicates groups where the difference and/or sample size don't meet the selected confidence threshold.

 ![View Group Differences](common/images/View_Group_Diffs.png)